-Choosing Between Residential Inpatient and Intensive Outpatient Treatment for Drug Rehab
+Choosing Residential Inpatient & Intensive Outpatient Treatment

 Selecting the right type of treatment plan can have profound effects on addicts’ abilities to get clean.
 Residential inpatient treatment provides the highest levels of care and supervision, while traditional outpatient care allows people a great deal of flexibility and independence.
 However, many patients require a program that’s different from both of these usual options.
 In order to make the best decisions about their rehabilitations, more addicts need to learn about intensive outpatient treatment – and why it might be a better choice than an inpatient program.